-Understanding concerns within your community about reporting concerning behaviors helps you assess the community's overall understanding of what reporting involves, and what happens after reporting.
-It is also important to assess concerns that specific segments of your community may have, and identify possible solutions.
-For example, members of immigrant communities may lack in-depth knowledge about community institutions, whether that be school or healthcare systems, or law enforcement agencies.
-Similarly, it is important to keep in mind that those community institutions may lack knowledge or connections with the immigrant communities.
+Understanding fears within your community about reporting concerning behaviors helps you assess the community's overall understanding of what reporting involves, and what happens after reporting.
+It is also important to assess concerns that specific segments of your community may have and identify possible solutions.
+For example, members of immigrant communities may lack in-depth knowledge about community institutions, such as schools, healthcare systems, or law enforcement agencies.
+Similarly, keep in mind that those community institutions may lack knowledge or connections with the immigrant communities.